robbert-vdh/dotfiles/README.md

 5. Some things you may want to change depending on your needs are:

-   - The ALSA period size. **You'll likely need to change this setting.**
-     PipeWire can run on very low ALSA period sizes and continuesly push small amounts of audio to the audio device while processing larger buffers in the graph.
+   - The ALSA period size and the number of periods. **You'll likely need to change this setting.** PipeWire can run on very low ALSA period sizes and continuesly push small amounts of audio to the audio device while processing larger buffers in the graph.
 This greatly reduces the audio roundtrip latency, but the period size achievable with your hardware very much depends on your system.
-This value can be set in `~/.config/wireplumber/main.lua.d/90-alsa-config.lua`,
-     and the default is 20 samples.
-Some people can go as low as 8 samples, others need 32 or even 64.
-If you get any crackling, especially while also recording audio, then try increasing this value and restarting WirePlumber with `systemctl --user restart wireplumber`.
+This value can be set in `~/.config/wireplumber/main.lua.d/90-alsa-config.lua`, and the default is 64 frames/period with four periods.
+If you get any crackling, especially while also recording audio, then try changing these settings.
+Make sure to restart WirePlumber afterwards with `systemctl --user restart wireplumber`.
    - The sample rate.
 This is set to 44100 in my config.
 Change the sample rate values in both `~/.config/pipewire/pipewire.conf` and `~/.config/wireplumber/main.lua.d/90-alsa-config.lua` if you want to use a